How and when to certify and recertify your contingent assets

-For the 2020/21 levy year, as well as certifying your contingent assets via TPR's Exchange system, because of the Covid-19 outbreak you’ll need to email documents to [email protected] by 5pm on 1 April.
-Read more about our requirements.
+As certifying your contingent assets via TPR's Exchange system, you’ll need to email documents to [email protected] by 5pm on 1 April.

 If we’ve previously recognised contingent assets in your levy calculation, and you want to get levy credit in the coming year, you still need to recertify them online every year.